Adsense

 Kamila Valieva, who had not lost a competition in a year, had fallen four times during one routine.
 She was still the fifth-best skater that evening, for even with a face barely holding back what must have been a storm of emotions, even as she lived through her dream being crushed under her blades, she never became completely ragged, she never lost her mastery of lines and forms.
 But even before the scores were put up, even as she left the rink, she broke down.
 The dam burst, and tears flowed like the Volga that flows beside her hometown.

 She was far from the first skater to leave a rink in tears, or even the hundredth.
 We have seen it before—they skate to the edge of the rink, where their coach or team-mates envelop them in hugs and words of comfort.
 But for the first time on this stage, viewers were treated to seeing a skater go to a completely indifferent team.
 Eteri Tutberidze seemed to scold Kamila for her failures rather than comforting her.
-It would be slow, agonising minutes before a male team member finally seemed to offer some words of comfort, and but he then drifted off again.
+It would be slow, agonising minutes before a male team member finally seemed to offer some words of comfort, but he then drifted off again.

 The totals were tallied up.
 Valieva would finish fourth, out of the medals.
 As she sobbed, she mouthed out, in Russian, “At least now the other girls will get their medals, they won’t suffer because of me.”

 In the waiting room, Anna Scherbakova looked on, stunned.
 Her face expressed nothing but shock.
-For some reason, there seemed to be no joy behind it, as though this was not the circumstances in which she would have wanted to win.
+For some reason, there seemed to be no joy behind it, as though these were not the circumstances in which she wanted to win.
 Alexandra Trusova was furious.
 She had just pulled off the most audacious jumping routine in skating history, scored more points than anyone else in the long program, and still finished second.
 Perhaps it was not that she did not realise she was not in the lead until then, but more that she resented the world that did not give her gothic superstardom the due it deserved.

 Only Kaori Sakamoto, coming into competition expecting nothing, was feeling it sink in that she was now an Olympic medalist.